 However, something worth paying attention to is whether she says she wants her conservatorship to end all together, which is something she hasn't directly expressed yet.

-Whatever happens, it will be nice to at least see the singer, who's been on a hiatus, take centre stage once again.
+Whatever happens, it will be nice to at least see the singer, who's been on a hiatus, take center stage once again.